MicrosoftDocs/IIS.Administration-docs/IIS-Administration/security/integrated/authorization.md

 # Authorization

+This article is **deprecated** as of IIS Administration 2.0.0. and has been replaced by the [appsettings security section](../../configuration/appsettings.json.md)

 By default the Microsoft IIS Administration API only allows access to windows users that are part of the _Administrators_ and _IIS Administrators_ groups.
 The _IIS Administrators_ group is generated during installation of the API and the installing user is automatically added to the group.

 ## Route Based Authorization